nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Triton will need to be running while we execute our pipeline.
 For simplicity, we will launch it locally inside of a Docker container.

-Note: This step assumes you have both [Docker](https://docs.docker.com/engine/install/) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide) installed.
+> **Note**: This step assumes you have both [Docker](https://docs.docker.com/engine/install/) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide) installed.

 From the root of the Morpheus project we will launch a Triton Docker container with the `models` directory mounted into the container: